-All these questions and more start pounding away and the process of finding new guest blogging opportunities starts giving the impression of a looming monster ready to eat up all of our time and productivity.
+All these questions and more start pounding away, and the process of finding new guest-blogging opportunities starts giving the impression of a looming monster ready to eat up all our time and productivity.

-We are going to go step by step and explain each part of the process so you can get a clear picture about the complexity of this kind of project.
+We are going to explain each part of the process so you can get a clear picture about the complexity of this kind of project.

-While the process of finding, reaching out to and publishing on various blogs is very similar for all niches, each individual guest blogging campaign has its own goals and will move in different directions.
+While the process of finding, reaching out to, and publishing on various blogs is similar for all niches, each individual guest-blogging campaign has its own goals and will move in different directions.
 In other words, the philosophy with which we approach the process is the same, but the devil is in the details.

-One of the most common mistakes with guest blogging campaigns is going for any and all links you can acquire.
-The corner stones for a quality guest posting campaign is finding links that help you get associated with the right type of content and audience.
+One of the most common mistakes with guest-blogging campaigns is going for any and all links you can acquire.
+The cornerstone for a quality guest-posting campaign is finding links that help you get associated with the right type of content and audience.
 Links that are irrelevant to your niche are far less effective and even confuse search engines about how to categorize and rank your website.